 How about intelligence, charisma, inner peace, and fulfillment?
 You’re really awesome on the inside, too.
 Remembering that will help you exude it.

-Have we convinced you not to eat like a model?
+Have we convinced you not to have a model diet?

 Model bodies are the result of torturous diets and obsession.
 Be happy you don’t have a model body.
 Now, what’s for lunch?